phn/pytpm/doc/reference.rst

 Interface to the numerical integration routines defined in :file:`misc.h` are not provided in PyTPM.

-In addition, a function :func:`tpm.convert` is provided for performing coordinate conversions.
+In addition, a function :func:`pytpm.tpm.convert` is provided for performing coordinate conversions.
 This function is an interface to a C function defined in :file:`convert.c`, and hence requires all arguments to be supplied when invoking it.
-Another function, :func:`utils.convert`, is provided to make it easier to call :func:`tpm.convert`.
-This is acheived by providing keyword arguments and default values for most of the arguments needed by :func:`tpm.convert``.
+Another function, :func:`pytpm.utils.convert`, is provided to make it easier to call :func:`pytpm.tpm.convert`.
+This is acheived by providing keyword arguments and default values for most of the arguments needed by :func:`pytpm.tpm.convert``.

 .. toctree::
     :maxdepth: 0